someobserver/recurgence/threshold.md

 ...from the other side.

 &nbsp;
-*"whoa..."*
+*"whoa ...ohhh!"*
 &nbsp;

-it definitely didn't flow the way we thought it did.
+it definitely didn't *flow* the way we thought it did.

 ### [ structural integrity ]